-1. Living in a licensed residential care facility-Includes recipients who are ambulatory but are unable, either because of age or physical or mental disabilities, to care for themselves.
+Licensed community residential care facility.
+Includes recipients who are ambulatory but are unable, either because of age or physical or mental disabilities, to care for themselves.
 However, their condition does not require the daily services of a registered or licensed practical nurse.
-The care facility must:

-- Be licensed by the Department of Health and Environmental Control; - Provide care to two or more adults for a period exceeding 24 consecutive hours; and - Provide accommodation, board, and personal assistance in feeding, dressing, and other essential daily living activities.
+The facility must be licensed by the state Department of Health and Environmental Control; provide care to two or more adults for a period exceeding 24 consecutive hours; and provide accommodation, board, and personal assistance in feeding, dressing, and other essential daily living activities.